Snoring or CPAP struggles? Custom dental devices may be your best solution to peaceful sleep!

 If I have had “TMJ” jaw pain in the past, can I have an oral appliance made?

-Yes, patients that have a history of “TMJ” or jaw pain symptoms often transition nicely into regular usage of an oral appliance.
+Yes, patients with a history of TMJ or jaw pain symptoms often transition nicely into regular usage of an oral appliance.

 Many patients with current mild “TMJ” symptoms often feel improvement after wearing an oral sleep appliance.

 What kind of dental condition do I need to have to support an oral appliance?

 Usually, a minimum of eight healthy teeth on each upper and lower jaws are best to support custom oral appliances.